BorpoTingis/4pong/README.md

 # 4Pong

-A 4 player pong game writen in Elm by Jerry and Merritt. :sparkles:
+A 4 player pong game written in Elm by Jerry and Merritt. :sparkles:

 # Packages Used